 As mentioned above, the Department of Citizen Services works very closely with the Association of Community Services (ACS).
-This is a network of more than 140 human service providers (non-profit, for-profit and government agencies) and community advocates focused on human service needs within the County.
-Staff from the Department of Citizen Services serves as the County's liaison on the Homelessness Board.
-This Board is comprised of social service agencies that provide services to the homeless as part of the Continuum of Care Program.
-Members of the Board, County agencies and volunteers are currently working in various subcommittees to develop a Ten Year Plan to End Homelessness.
-Howard Community College, Howard Community College Educational Foundation and the Department of Housing and Community Development continue to partner through the Community Development Block Grant Program to serve low- and moderate-income persons in the area of job training and education to increase economic opportunities and to assist the clients to reach self-sufficiency.
+This is a network of more than 140 Howard County based human service providers (non-profit, for-profit and government agencies) and community advocates focused on human service needs within the County.
+The Department of Citizen Services staffs the newly created Board to Promote Self-Sufficiency.
+The goal of the Board is to support the creation of "a community that enables individuals and families to have adequate income and resources to meet their basic needs."
+One of the tasks of the Board will be the development of the county's Ten Year Plan to End Homelessness.
+The Director of Howard County Housing serves on this Board by appointment.

+Howard Community College, Howard Community College Educational Foundation and the Howard County Housing continue to partner through the Community Development Block Grant Program to serve low- and moderate-income persons in the area of job training and education to increase economic opportunities and to assist the clients to reach self-sufficiency.
 The Department of Housing and Community Development and the Department of Citizen Services coordinate efforts to ensure that organizations being funded under the respective departments are ensuring that federal resources are leveraged to provide the best possible level of support.
 Public